christianblos/codedocs/docs-src/markups.md

 # Markups

-Markups can be used inside the documentation files to acces the source code or just do whatever you want.
+Markups can be used inside the documentation files to acces the source code.
 A markup consists of a function call inside double curly braces.

 ```